sarabDevOps/Comparable-and-Comparator/README.md

 ### Dependencies
 You hava to have java installed to your local machine , if you dont have java here is the steps how to dowmload it.
-Navigate to the Java SE Downloads page.
-[Click Me]https://www.oracle.com/ie/java/technologies/javase/javase-jdk8-downloads.html
+1. Navigate to the Java SE Downloads page.[Click Me](https://www.oracle.com/ie/java/technologies/javase/javase-jdk8-downloads.html)
-Choose the JDK Download:
+2. Choose the JDK Download:
-Agree to terms and download the appropriate version.
+3. Agree to terms and download the appropriate version.
 Not sure which version of Windows you are running?
-Open the .exe file and run the installation accepting all defaults.
+4. Open the .exe file and run the installation accepting all defaults.